deozza/ApiTesterBundle/README.md

 | test.in     | The payload sent with the request         | Yes         |
 | test.out    | The expected response from the request    | Tes         |

-__For now, only GET, POST, PUT, PATCH and DELETE methods are handled by ApiTesterBundle__
+__For now, only GET, POST, PUT, PATCH and DELETE methods are handled by PhilarmonyApiTester__

 #### Different kinds of tests

-With ApiTesterBundle, you are able to test your application by sending requests one by one ("unit" testing) and by sending a group of request ("scenario").
+With PhilarmonyApiTester, you are able to test your application by sending requests one by one ("unit" testing) and by sending a group of request ("scenario").

  * [Read more](src/Resources/doc/TEST_KINDS.md)